-The electronic registers remain accessible via the management information system for the duration of the child's time at Folksworth Primary School.
-The diaries are kept for two years and letters explaining absence filed in the child's school file.
+The electronic registers remain accessible via the management information system for the duration of the child's time at Folksworth Primary School with comments explaining absence attached.
+Any letters explaining absence filed in the child's school file.

 Late Arrival